menor/til/docs/vim.md

 - `*` search forward for word under the cursor
 - `#` search backward for word under the cursor

+- To move through the Jumplist (each position to which your cursor jumped):
+  - `ctrl-o` to move backwards
+  - `ctrl-i` to move forwards

+- To move through Changelist (the position for every change you can undo):
+  - `g;` to move backwards
+  - `g,` to move forwards

 ### Marks
 - `m{a-zA-Z}` sets a custom mark whose exact location can be accessed using `{mark}
 - Certains marks are special `. jumps to the last change